SoonaBritney/Statistics-and-R/README.md

 ### Conclusion Summary

-### Deliverable 1: Linear Regression to Predict MPG
+### Deliverable 1: Linear Regression to Predict MPG: aNALYSIS

-1. Findings & Analysis:
--Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
    - **Vehicles length, weight, and ground cleanrance is postivly corelated with mpg.**
    - **Vehicles' Sploiler Angle, and AWD are negativly related to mpg**
    - **It means, we can predict higher mpg performance when the length of the vehicle is longer, the weight of the vehicle is heavier, and the gound clearnace of the vehicle.
-   - **For p = .05, only length and clearance are significant** -Is the slope of the linear model considered to be zero?
+   - **For p = .05, only length and clearance are significant**
+2. Is the slope of the linear model considered to be zero?
 Why or why not?
    - **As we can see the plots, slops are not zero**
    - **Although AWD is is the only variable with a negative relation to mpg, and we consider the slop is zero.**